Music at Keble

 Thewelcomes enquiries at any time from those interested in Choral or Organ Scholarships at Keble and is always happy to hear prospective candidates informally.
 Current students at Keble and other colleges are also encouraged to get in touch as there may sometimes be vacancies during the course of the academic year.

-The deadline for the formal University-run application process for choral scholarships for entry in 2021 is September 1 2020.
-We are auditioning prospective organ scholarship candidates for entry in 2021.
-We will sometimes admit organ or choral scholars for deferred entry, so you can apply this year (September 2020) for consideration for entry in 2022.
+The deadline for the formal University-run application process for choral scholarships for entry in 2023 is September 1 2022.
+We will next be auditioning prospective organ scholarship candidates for entry in 2024.
+We will sometimes admit organ or choral scholars for deferred entry, so you can apply this year (September 2022) for consideration for entry in 2024.

 Choral Scholarship applicants should be of approximately Grade 8 ABRSM (or equivalent) standard with a fluent sight-reading facility and an enthusiasm for working with other musicians, plus a desire to develop their solo singing.
 A keen ear is essential, as is a willingness to commit to the regular weekly pattern of rehearsals and services.